Black Americans played pivotal, often unsung role in Pride movement

 The Stonewall Inn was a popular gay bar in Greenwich Village.
 Like many gay bars at the time, it was subject to police raids.
 But in this particular instance, Johns said, when police were attempting to raid the bar, Johnson helped lead a week of resistance — known today as the Stonewall Resistance.

-Then, Johnson and friend Sylvia Rivera started the Street Transvestites Activist Revolutionaries, an organization that was early in the LGBTQ movement in centering the rights of children, LGBTQ children.
+Then, Johnson and friend Sylvia Rivera started the Street Transvestite Activist Revolutionaries, an organization that was early in the LGBTQ movement in centering on the rights of children, LGBTQ children.

-Over the last few years, a spate of anti-LGBTQ laws have spread throughout Republican states.
-In 2022, around 315 anti-LGBTQ bills were introduced in state legislatures around the nation, according to the Human Rights Campaign.
-This year 474 anti-LGBTQ bills have been introduced, according to the ACLU.
+Over the past few years, a spate of anti-LGBTQ laws has spread throughout Republican states.
+In 2022, about 315 anti-LGBTQ bills were introduced in state legislatures around the nation, according to the Human Rights Campaign.
+This year, 474 anti-LGBTQ bills have been introduced, according to the ACLU.

 But Imara Jones, a Black trans woman and leading expert on trans rights and anti-trans extremism, said this is why celebrating Pride Month and the history of Black queer advocates’ contributions is so important.